Reflections on my First Week as Agent Alice

 After 21+ years in restaurant management, I decided it was time for a change.
 A big change.
 A major change.
 No, it was more than just a change.
 It was more like I made a career running leap off of a ledge with hopes of a soft landing.

-My week has been filled with a terrifying sense of excitement.
+My first week as Agent Alice has been filled with a terrifying sense of excitement.
 I am the new girl now.
 Do you know how long is has been since I have been new at something??
 I like to be the one who answers all of the questions, not the one who asks them.
 It felt as if my life’s snow globe was being tossed around and shaken up by a hyper active toddler.

 Now that the snow has fallen on the brand-new scene that is my life, my new normal has begun.
 Let me share a few things I have discovered along my journey to dominate the world of insurance.